Perks & Flaws

 You may increase your starting salt budget by 90 grams.

 Well Off (3)

-You may enter play with up to 10 each of the common gathering resources (fibres, soft wood, soft iron, scrap leather, vegetables) and 1 of each of the uncommon resources (wool, hard wood, heavy leather, hard iron, meat), or one piece of plate armor.
+You may enter play with up to 10 each of the common gathering resources (fibres, soft wood, soft iron, scrap leather, coal, pulp wood) and 1 of each of the uncommon resources (stone, copper, hard iron, sand, vegetables, meat, heavy leather, furs, straw, hard wood, and beeswax), or one piece of plate armor.

 This may be purchased multiple times, up to five times.

 Select an additional talent tree branch to add to your self teach list.

 You may start play with an attribute at negative one with all of the requisite negatives.
 This is a serious flaw.
 It may be bought off through roleplay and ten XP.

 You owe a powerful person or organization a favor.
 You may buy this flaw off in game through appropriate story, otherwise you are expected to deliver on favors asked of you.
 If you do not, this could result in the Enemy flaw or serious backlash and revenge.